Career Definition for Construction Scientists

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects 5% growth in opportunities for construction science professionals from 2014-2024.
-The BLS also reports the median annual income of construction managers to have been $87,400 in May 2015, but earnings vary widely based on the location, the size of the project, and the state of the economy.
+The U.S. Bureau of Labor Statistics (BLS) projects 11% growth in opportunities for construction managers from 2016-2026.
+The BLS also reports the median annual income of construction managers to have been $91,370 in May 2017, but earnings vary widely based on the location, the size of the project, and the state of the economy.

 Related careers include: